Digital family medicine cabinet — what it includes, how it works and how much it costs

 AI medicine scanner

-In practice, the scanner decides whether a family medicine cabinet in your phone gets used or abandoned after two days.
+In practice, the scanner decides whether a family medicine cabinet on your phone gets used or abandoned after two days.
 The less friction when adding the first medicines, the higher the chance that household members keep it updated.

 Medicine data from RPL